Harry-young-0/GeTAP/README.md

 REPEATED PER GENE FROM YOUR GENE LIST
 1. Open up the Shortened_Instructions_FINAL.Rmd document in RStudio.
 2. Do the same find and replace steps as before:  Use ctrl+f and type in the left-hand box "DRIVE:/YOUR FILE DIRECTORY" and then put whatever your folder is called.
 E.g. C:/Harry Young/local work folder in the right-hand box.
-3. Next use the find and replace system to find all YOURGENE and replace with your gene name e.g. "NRF2" - again ctrl+f, left-hand box: YOUR_GENE_NAME, right-hand box: NRF2(whatever your gene name is), press the "All" button right of Replace.
+3. Next use the find and replace system to find all YOUR_GENE_NAME and replace with your gene name e.g. "NRF2" - again ctrl+f, left-hand box: YOUR_GENE_NAME, right-hand box: NRF2(whatever your gene name is), press the "All" button right of Replace.
 5. Now run all using the "run" dropdown... run all in the top right, or ctrl+alt+enter (SCREENSHOT BELOW)

 ![Screenshot 2021-06-11 at 15 27 54](https://user-images.githubusercontent.com/66262215/121702318-acb96300-cac9-11eb-8996-3228b3aa950f.png)